 3. If you want to read more, make sure you have books all over your life.

-"If you have to go to the doctor's office or if you have to go to the DMV or any place ...
-Keep a book in the car, keep a book in your bag.
-Just put them all over the place," says Giles.
+"I have an upstairs book and a downstairs book and a car book and a bathroom book and a bathtub book," says Giles.
 "I have books everywhere.
 You know, make them available to you.
-And pretty soon you'll pick one up and you'll start reading and then there you go your reader."
+And pretty soon you'll pick one up and you'll start reading, and then there you go — you're a reader."

 Giles and Banerjee stressed that you don't necessarily need a physical book — if your eyes are having trouble taking in books, try an audiobook!
 Or even use a program for text to speech.
 Banerjee says that Microsoft's Immersive Reader software works well, especially in reading aloud, translating words in the text that are in other languages, like Latin, and in making it possible for readers to highlight text in audio.
 She also says that Adobe Acrobat Pro and the standard Adobe Acrobat both have a helpful feature that allows her as a teacher to embed a spoken note in the text that the student is reading.

 4. Break it down with this 4-part reading strategy

 We have some useful strategies from Banerjee that are rooted in neuroscience that I think can help all of us.
 Think of it like a little Russian nesting doll of advice for how to read:

 - Pre-reading: Evaluate how much time you have and how much you want to read.